robertZaufall/mindmanager_ai/readme.md

-# Mindjet Mindmanager automation and OpenAI Integration (WIN + MAC)
+# Mindjet Mindmanager automation and OpenAI Integration

 These macros enhance mindmaps created by **Mindjet Mindmanager**.